Integral2u/SharpMind/README.md

 ## Why SharpMind

 - **No native runtime required.** Tensor math, quantization kernels, and the training loop are all managed C#.
 GPU acceleration (via ILGPU) is opt-in and lives in its own assembly — the CPU path never needs it.
-- **Inference *and* training in one codebase.** Most C# "LLM" libraries are thin bindings around llama.cpp and only run models.
-SharpMind can load a GGUF checkpoint, chat with it, LoRA-fine-tune it, distill it into a smaller student, or train a model from scratch — all with the same tensor/quantization primitives.
 - **Runs models bigger than your RAM.** A disk-streaming load mode pages transformer layers in and out during the forward pass instead of holding the whole model resident (details below).
 - **Modern decoding, not just greedy/top-p.** Both classic speculative decoding and Medusa-style multi-head speculative decoding are implemented from scratch, with careful KV-cache rollback on rejection.
 - **A genuinely pluggable kernel system.** Hardware-specific kernel variants (scalar/SSE/AVX2/FMA/GPU) are wired up at runtime through a small internal dispatch layer [JigSawDotNet](https://github.com/Integral2u/JigSawDotNet) rather than hand-written `if`/`switch` ladders — adding a new backend means adding an assembly, not editing the core.
 - **Agent tooling included.** Tool-calling, permission gating (`Never` / `Ask` / `Always`), and sub-agent orchestration ship in `SharpMind.Inference.Agent`.
+- **Inference *and* training(Experimental) in one codebase.** Most C# "LLM" libraries are thin bindings around llama.cpp and only run models.
+SharpMind can load a GGUF checkpoint, chat with it, LoRA-fine-tune it, distill it into a smaller student, or train a model from scratch — all with the same tensor/quantization primitives.

 ---